Reversing The Aging Clock With Epigenetic Reprogramming

 In the latest study using mice, epigenetic reprogramming was found to have three beneficial effects on the eye: promotion of optic nerve regeneration, reversal of vision loss with a condition mimicking human glaucoma, and reversal of vision loss in aging animals without glaucoma.
 The latter finding, from Sinclair’s vantage point, is the most important one.
 “This is ultimately a story about finding a repository of youthful information in old cells that can reverse aging.”

-Results of all three experiments are noteworthy and have “commonly thought to be three separate processes,” says Sinclair.
+Results of all three experiments are noteworthy and have been “commonly thought to be three separate processes,” says Sinclair.
 That is only because the fields of aging and acute and chronic disease are distinct disciplines that rarely talk to each other.

 The Harvard team is pioneering a new way to tackle diseases of aging by addressing the underlying cause.
 This is the first time, as far as Sinclair is aware, where nerve damage was studied in old rather than young animals.
 “In the case of glaucoma and most diseases, aging is considered largely irrelevant, when of course we know glaucoma is a disease of aging.”